unwireddevices/u-boot/README.md

-U-Boot modification for Black Swift Board
+U-Boot-mod for Unwired One Board
 -------------------

-This is a modified U-Boot boot loader for Black Swift board (http://www.black-swift.com)
+This is a modified U-Boot boot loader for Unwired One board (http://www.unwireddevices.com)

-- Black Swift support (compile with *make bsb* command)
+- Unwired One support (compile with *make unwired-one* command)
 - Support for board firmware upgrade with USB flash drive: any specific partition (u-boot, u-boot-env, firmware, art) or the whole flash (16 MB)
 - Support for running U-Boot scripts from USB flash drive